joemoose/dungeoneers.d20/docs/damage.md

 ## Battle Hardened

-When an attack reduces your character's HP to **exactly** 0, they are scarred by the damage.
-Look up the resulting scar in the following table based on the damage taken.
+When an attack reduces your character's HP to **exactly** 0, the damage scars them.
+Based on the damage taken, look up the resulting scar in the following table.
 For example, if your character went from 4 HP to 0 HP, they would look at entry 4 HP (Broken Limb).

 | Damage | Scar |
 | :-: | :-- |